amdelamar/jhash/README.md

   encoding is optimal.

-Note that these constants are encoded into the hash string when it is created with `Hash.createHash()` so that they can be changed without breaking existing hashes.
+Note that these constants are encoded into the hash string when it is created with `Hash.create()` so that they can be changed without breaking existing hashes.
 The new (changed) values will apply only to newly-created hashes.